cern-eos/eos/doc/using/tokens.rst

 Using Eos Tokens for Authorization
 ==================================

-To prepare for upcoming requirements to implement various types of token technologies, we have implemeneted a generic EOS mechanism to delegate permissions to a token bearer with s.c.
+We provide a generic EOS mechanism to delegate permissions to a token bearer with s.c.
 EOS tokens.

 The JSON representation of an EOS token looks like shown here: